-The International Organization of Physical Therapy in Mental Health (IOPTMH), is a subgroup including 21 member countries: Australia, Austria, Belgium, Colombia, Denmark, Estonia, Finland, Greece, Iceland, Japan, Latvia, Mexico, The Netherlands, Norway, Poland, Spain, South Africa, Sweden, Switzerland, Turkey, UK.
+The International Organization of Physical Therapy in Mental Health (IOPTMH), is a subgroup with the following member countries/territories: Argentina, Australia, Austria, Belgium, Brazil, Chile, Colombia, Denmark, Estonia, Finland, Greece, Iceland, Japan, Latvia, Mexico, the Netherlands, New Zealand, Norway, Poland, Spain, South Africa, Sweden, Switzerland, Turkey, the UK.

 The IOPTMH was accepted as a subgroup at our 17th general meeting, in Amsterdam in 2011 and reconfirmed in 2015 and 2019.